peerlibrary/meteor-peerdb/README.md

 ======

 Meteor smart package which provides database support for collaborative documents.
 Implemented features are:
- * references between documents
+ * reactive references between documents
- * auto-generated fields from other fields
+ * reactive auto-generated fields from other fields

 Planned features are:
  * versioning of all changes to documents
  * schema migrations